adnodev/adno/README.md

 If you want to contribute to ADNO here are few steps to start
   * clone the project from github (https://github.com/adnodev/adno.git)
-  * switch to adno-react branch
   * Start the project with the following command : **yarn start**
-    * Create a .env file and put the version you would like to use by using the variable ADNO_MODE=FULL or ADNO_MODE=LIGHT
+    * Create a .env file and put the version you would like (examples below)
-  * To build the project you have to choose the version (full or light)
     * run **yarn build-full** to build full-version and **yarn build-light** to build the light version.
   * In case of errors try to remove node_modules folder, .parcel-cache and yarn.lock file and reinstall module with **yarn install** command.